fredpallesen/miniserver/readme.md

 If you are running powershell (within Visual Studio Code) or Git Bash: use Ctrl-C, if not: close your cmd window.

+## Credit

+From the YouTube: Node.js Tutorial For Absolute Beginners by Traversy Media